 Have fun.
 Try stuff.
 RVC gives you opportunities to get involved.
 There are lots of student activities to choose from.
 We offer more than 20 clubs and organizations.
 Try your hands at student government.
 Join the staff of our campus newspaper.
 What's it going to be?

-Rock Valley College has received a number of awards in recent years in the area of finances.
-RVC won the Certificate of Achievement for Excellence in Financial Reporting in 2007, 2008, 2009, and 2010 and the Distinguished Budget Award in 2009.
+Rock Valley College has received a number of awards in recent years in the areas of finances.
+RVC won the Certificate of Achievement for Excellence in Financial Reporting for consecutively reporting years 2007-2012 and the Distinguished Budget Award 2009-2012.

 The Certificate of Achievement for Excellence in Financial Reporting has been awarded to RVC by the Government Finance Officers Association of the United States and Canada (GFOA) for its comprehensive annual financial report (CAFR).
 This award is the highest form of recognition in the area of governmental accounting and financial reporting, and its attainment represents a significant accomplishment by a government and its management.